MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/plan-upgrade-older-versions-office.md

 - Network infrastructure, including connections to the internet and internal software distribution points.
 - Cloud infrastructure, including existing Microsoft 365 (or Office 365) capabilities, user licensing, and identity.

-Your assessment of these components will influence how you want to upgrade.
+Your assessment of these components influences how you want to upgrade.
 For more information, see [Assess your environment and requirements for deploying Microsoft 365 Apps](../assess-microsoft-365-apps.md).

 ## Choose how you want to deploy and update Microsoft 365 Apps

 You can deploy and update Microsoft 365 Apps directly from the cloud, from a local source on your local network, or with Configuration Manager (or another software distribution solution).
 Which option you choose depends on your environment and business requirements.
-Deploying from the cloud, for example, minimizes your administrative overhead, but could require more network bandwidth.
-Deploying with Configuration Manager or from a local source, on the other hand, might provide more control over which devices are deployed and updated and when they are.
+When you deploy from the cloud, for example, it minimizes your administrative overhead but could require more network bandwidth.
+When you use Configuration Manager or a local source for deployment, on the other hand, you might have more control over which devices get deployed and updated and the timing of those updates.

 For more information, see [Plan your enterprise deployment of Microsoft 365 Apps](../plan-microsoft-365-apps.md).